 As your spark plugs deteriorate over time, their efficiency influences fuel economy.
 It can lower efficiency up to 30%, but changing your spark plugs will quickly fix the problem.

-If your vehicle drags more than usual when you step on the accelerator, it may be your spark plugs that aren’t optimally working.
+If your vehicle drags more than usual when you step on the accelerator, your spark plugs might be at fault.

 Top Spark Plugs Reviewed